 Applying Circulating Tumor Cell Technology

-Cells from the placenta and the fetus that are shed into a pregnant person’s bloodstream are relatively rare—much like those shed by tumors in cancer patients.
+Cells from the placenta and the fetus that are shed into a pregnant woman’s bloodstream are relatively rare—much like those shed by tumors in cancer patients.
 A team of scientists led by Patrick Stayton, Ph.D., is adapting methods used to isolate tumor cells from circulating blood to isolate fetal cells, placental cells, and placental extracellular vesicles.
 In one study, the team describes a method they developed, called S-eDAR (sequential ensemble-decision aliquot ranking), that enabled them to separate fetal cells in the blood.
 In another study, they describe how they created magnetic nanoparticles capable of binding to placental extracellular vesicles as a means to isolate the vesicles from blood samples.

 Learn more about the team